-The following 100 days will take me through the winter months to the first week of February.
-This is really making me think more about the continuation of interest through the year.
+Then the following 100 days took us through the winter months to the first week of February.
+Time to think about the continuation of interest through the year.
 Were my planting schemes going to be successful?
-I like to think my garden is interesting all year but can I prove it?
-Will I manage it?
-How much can I squeeze into my garden to make sure that there really is interest even through the winter months.
+I like to think my garden is interesting all year but did the challenge ultimately proved it?
+How much could I squeeze into my garden to make sure that there really is interest even through the winter months.

 Planning ahead and a FREEBIE

-I have found that when the new Plant and Bulb catalogues are beginning to appear on our doorsteps but this year instead of a random collection of favourites being purchased, I will be paying close attention at the flowering times.
+I have found that when the new Plant and Bulb catalogues begin appearing on our doorsteps we need to be paying close attention at the flowering times.
 It’s all too easy to buy a random collection of favourites.
-Confession: I got caught out badly this Spring when I was bemoaning one variety of Narcissi being flowerless only to realize, some weeks after, that they flower much later than others I grow!
+Confession: I got caught out badly one Spring when I was bemoaning one variety of Narcissi being flowerless.
+Weeks later, they flowered.
 It always helps to make a note of the flowering times!
 For some handy tips on Choosing Spring Bulbs you may like to read this post